diderson/supermetrics/readme.md

 # Supermetrics Assignment

-This project have been completed by scratch using PHP and can run in docker container
+This project have been completed from scratch by using PHP and can run in docker container

 you can demo at: https://supermetrics.dipatek.net